- Stephen Knight

 LumeCube 2.0 (650lm max/sustained, internal battery, $90) - A compact 95CRI 5600k, very floody light, great for drone attachment (or attaching to pretty much anything), waterproof, can be remotely controlled via Bluetooth, and lots of low brightness modes for astro photography.
 Large range of accessories.
 Advertised lumens is over-exaggerated (I tested 650lm), but can sustain max brightness until the battery runs out.
 Internal battery and USB-C charging.
 If you don't need the mounting options or waterproofing, you might be better off with a RGB LED Panel Light.

-Weeylite RB9 (1,200lux/0.5m, internal battery, $85) - RGB LED Panel lights are amazingly flexible for very floody, low to medium brightness illumination.
-There is a lot of good competition between brands.
-The RB9, made by Viltrox, is one of the brightest portable panels at 1000lm max/sustained (x3 brighter than the Aputure MC), and excellent value for money.
+Weeylite RB9 (1,200lux/0.5m, internal battery, $85) - The best value for money portable RGB panel light.
+Its very floody beam is x3 brighter than the Aputure MC!
 Note that the lowest 1% output level may be verging on too bright for some astro-photography/low level landscape lighting scenes. >95CRI.
-Adjustable CCT between 2500k and 8500k (which can result in a slight magenta tint), RGB colour mixing, brightness and saturation adjustment, lots of effects modes (including rainbow colour fade), on-board or app control.
+Adjustable CCT between 2500k and 8500k (which can result in a slight magenta tint), RGB/HSL colour mixing, brightness and saturation adjustment, lots of effects modes (including rainbow colour fade), on-board or app control.
 Includes a diffuser, mini-tripod, and cold-shoe mount.
 No magnets.
 Internal battery and USB-C charging.
 The smaller, cheaper, and 50% less bright Weeylite S05 is also worth a look.

 Best Pen Light for Miniature Scenes:

-Wuben E19 (200lm max, 2xAAA, $25) - Pen lights are useful for illuminating miniature scenes - flowers, fruit bowls, etc. The Wuben E19 uses a 4000k high-CRI 219C emitter, and has 4 brightness levels with last mode memory.
+Wuben E19 (200lm max, 2xAAA, $25) - Pen lights are useful for illuminating miniature scenes - flowers, fruit bowls, etc. This light is also good for medical use.
+The Wuben E19 uses a 4000k high-CRI 219C emitter, and has 4 brightness levels with last mode memory.
 Requires 2xAAA batteries.
+Wuben (affiliate). - 10% off with code "STEPHENKNIGHT"

 Best "Throwy" Flashlight for Long Distance Illumination: